-Winning the Fuller Challenge requires more than a stand-alone innovation that focuses on one aspect of a system failure.
-BFI looks for holistic strategies that demonstrate a clear grasp of the “big picture” and a focus on a well-defined need of critical importance.
-If, for example, a solution emphasized a new design, material, process, service, tool or technology, it is essential that it be part of an integrated strategy that deals effectively with key social, environmental and economic factors.
+Winning the Buckminster Fuller Challenge (BFC) required more than a stand-alone idea or innovation.
+The review team looked for visionary whole-systems solutions that demonstrate both a clear grasp of the “big picture” and a focus on a well-defined need of critical importance.
+If, for example, a solution emphasized a new design, material, process, service, tool, or technology, it was essential that it be part of an integrated strategy that simultaneously addresses key social, environmental, and economic factors.

-- Visionary – put forth an original idea or synthesize existing ideas into a new strategy that creatively addresses a critical need
+- Visionary – It puts forth an original idea or synthesizes existing ideas into a new strategy that creatively addresses a critical need.

-- Comprehensive – apply a whole-systems approach to the design and implementation process and aim to address multiple goals, requirements and conditions in a holistic way
+- Comprehensive – It applies a whole-systems approach to all facets of the design and implementation process and aims to simultaneously address multiple goals, requirements, and conditions.

-- Anticipatory – factor in critical future trends and needs as well as the projected impacts of implementation in the short- and long-term.
+- Anticipatory – It factors in critical future trends and needs as well as the projected impacts of a project’s implementation in the short- and long-term.

-- Replicable – It is able to scale and be widely adapted to similar conditions elsewhere
+- Replicable – It is able to scale and be widely adapted to similar conditions elsewhere.

-Winning initiatives integrate these criteria into powerful design solutions that have the potential to play a significant role in the transition to an equitable and sustainable future for all.
+Winning initiatives integrated these criteria into powerful design solutions that have the potential to play a significant role in the transition to an equitable and sustainable future for all.